brbenji/pheonix-hmba/_pages/essentials.md

 collection: essentials
 entries_layout: list
 ---
-Learn the bare essentials you need to begin taking advantage of the internet for your music career.
+Learn the essentials to begin taking advantage of the internet for your music career.